-- Measures how long a piece of code takes on this machine on this particular input - Machine (and input) dependent - We want to isolate our program's efficiency - How well does it scale to larger inputs? - How does it compare to other solutions to the same problem: which one is better?
+- One idea: use a stopwatch to see how long it takes - Measures how long a piece of code takes on this machine on this particular input - Machine (and input) dependent - We want to isolate our program's efficiency - How well does it scale to larger inputs? - How does it compare to other solutions to the same problem: which one is better?